: Fleishman Center for Career and Professional DevelopmentLocations:

 The Fleishman Center is also committed to creating an inclusive and anti-racist culture through ongoing training, professional development and open and inclusive dialogue with students, staff, faculty and partners.
 We have established a Diversity and Social Justice Working Group to continue leading future activities and to develop an anti-racist action plan for the Fleishman Center.

-- Demonstrated experience working cooperatively and collaboratively with students, employers, staff and faculty with diverse backgrounds
+- Demonstrated experience working cooperatively and collaboratively with internal and external stakeholders from diverse backgrounds

 - Self-starting, creative professional with the ability to create and maintain collaborative relationships and adapt to change while handling multiple tasks simultaneously in a fast-paced environment